 - Micro controller

-- Arduino compatible (Arduino Zero and Arduino M0)
+- Arduino compatible (Arduino Zero and Arduino M0+)

-- 1 kB EEPROM in socket for easy change
+- Optional EEPROM in tulip socket

 - USB port, with ESD protection, for programming and controlling purposes